Elephant Conservation in Africa

 IEF are working in Kenya, Tanzania, Uganda and Lower Zambezi to increase the presence of security personnel for elephant monitoring and anti-poaching projects within the Serengeti ecosystem.
 Their vision is to create a sustainable future for elephants, by linking people and elephants for their mutual long-term benefit.

 EHRA enables volunteers to reduce conflict between elephants and humans through movement monitoring, data management, water protection and education programs.
-The Namibia-based team take great interest in the desert elephants, and if you too want to experience life in the African bush, volunteer here.
+The Namibia-based team take great interest in the desert elephants, and if you too are ready for an adventure in the Africa: volunteer.

-Find a more complete list of wildlife conservation parks and projects we love, here.
+Find a more complete list of wildlife conservation parks and projects in Africa.